Residual Test for the Third Gravitational-Wave Transient Catalog: Summary and Discussion

 We also apply the same goodness of fit tests to the data containing signals.
 For weak signals, the test results are indistinguishable from those of the residuals and instrumental noise.
 In contrast, for strong signals (SNR $\gtrsim$ 12), the p-values are extremely small.
 From this perspective, our residual tests are sensitive only to loud events.
 Although loud events are not abundant in the era of second-generation terrestrial detectors, while it is expected to change with next-generation detectors.
 For the next generation detectors such as the Einstein Telescope \cite{Punturo:2010zz} and the Cosmic Explorer \cite{Reitze:2019iox}, the sensitivity is projected to improve by an order of magnitude \cite{Hild:2010id}, and the SNR of GW events may reach several hundred.
 Thus, our residual tests will become a powerful tool in future terrestrial GW detection.

-Note that the events GW200302\_015811, GW200112\_155838 and GW191216\_213338 are considered as single-detector events, since only one LIGO detector was in operation when the gravitational waves arrived, and the SNR was $<4.0$ for Virgo in each case \cite{KAGRA:2021vkt}.
-Thus, we cannot apply residual tests based on cross-correlation, but can only rely on the statistical properties of the data from a single detector.
-From this perspective, our residual tests offer a significant advantage over previous methods in the literature \cite{LIGOScientific:2016lio,LIGOScientific:2019fpa,LIGOScientific:2020zkf,LIGOScientific:2020ufj,LIGOScientific:2020tif,LIGOScientific:2021sio,Green:2017voq,Nielsen:2018bhc,Marcoccia:2020rag}.
-Last but not least, our method is straightforward, intuitive, and computationally inexpensive.
+Note that we consider events GW191216\_213338, GW200112\_155838 and GW200302\_\allowbreak015811 as single-detector events, since only one LIGO detector was in operation when the gravitational waves arrived, and the SNR was $<4.0$ for Virgo in each case \cite{KAGRA:2021vkt}.
+The results of the tests are shown in the Table~\ref{tab:single}.
+The GW191216\_213338 and GW200112\_\allowbreak155838 events signals are so strong that the p-values are extremely small for the data containing signals, while residuals are consistent with noise in these tests.
+As for the event GW200302\_015811, we can still distinguish the signal and the residual explicitly with $\chi^2$ test but KS and AD test fail.
+For events in which we must rely solely on the statistical properties of data from a single detector, previous methods based on cross-correlation are not applicable.
+Thus, our residual tests provide a complementary method for GW signal validation.